pra1981/PratheepaJ.github.io/content/research/_index.md

 My research interests are probability and statistical theory and computational statistics for new technology-generated multi-domain data.

-My current applied research is probabilistic modeling for microbiome genome-level data and host immune response in pregnant women to elucidate interactions.
+My current applied research is statistical methods for microbiome genome-level data and host immune response in pregnant women to elucidate interactions.

 My current theoretical research focuses on approximation theory for learning dependency in high-dimensional data.